mondeja/simple-icons-website-rs/CONTRIBUTING.md

 - Install [cargo-make] with `cargo install --force cargo-make`.
 - Install [fnm](https://github.com/Schniz/fnm) with `cargo install fnm` and [setup your Shell](https://github.com/Schniz/fnm#shell-setup).
 - Install NodeJS with npm and run `npm install`.
-- Install Playwright browsers and dependencies with `npx playwright install --with-deps`.
 - Create an _.env_ file at the root including a Github personal token with the variable `GITHUB_TOKEN` like `GITHUB_TOKEN=...`.

 ## Commands

 - `cargo make`: Build WASM and serve.
 With `watch-css`, recommended for development.
 After it, you can use `cd app && trunk serve` to serve.
 - `cargo make watch-css`: Watch the CSS files with [TailwindCSS](https://tailwindcss.com/).
-- `cargo make test`: Build app for production and run tests with [Playwright](https://playwright.dev/).
 - `cargo make format`: Format files.
 - `cargo make lint`: Check formatting of files.
 - `cargo make build`: Build the website for production.